marazt/movescount-backup/README.md

 ## Deployment

-You can use this lib to be run manually (`MovescountBackup.Console.Program.cs`) or you can create, e.g., a *Azure function* or *Lambda function on AWS*, that can run periodically.
+You can use this libraly to be run manually (`MovescountBackup.Console.Program.cs`) or you can create, e.g., a *Azure function* or *Lambda function on AWS*, that can run periodically.

 ## Contributing